 They also say we shouldn’t be afraid of the obvious.
 Sometimes the answer is staring us straight in the face but for whatever reason we’re unwilling to acknowledge it (it’s the elephant in the room nobody’s talking about).
 This begins with asking obvious questions that nobody else will.
 Things like: Why do we do that? and Why do we do it that way?
-These can sometimes be difficult conversations, because they’ll at times seem to challenge “sacred truths” of your organization, even if they’re never officially acknowledge.
+These can sometimes be difficult conversations, because they’ll at times seem to challenge “sacred truths” of your organization, even if they’re never officially acknowledged.
 You may find that the emperor really isn’t wearing any clothes, and that’s scary.
-And that’s also why psychological safety is important at the workplace (watch for an upcoming blog article on psychological safety soon).
+And that’s also why psychological safety is important at the workplace.

 Finally, they remind us to have fun.
 Learning can be fun.
 Problem solving can be fun.
 Innovation can be fun.
 Leaving what worked for us in the past and moving on to something that will work for us in the future can be fun.
 Don’t fear it…recognize it as a natural part of your organization’s existence.

 People respond well to incentives.
 So if you want to innovate, you’ll want to provide incentives for creativity, innovation, and problem-solving.

 But it’s not quite that easy.
 One of the things we’ve learned from behavioral economists like the guys from Freakonomics and Dan Ariely is that the things that motivate us may not be what you’d think would motivate us.